Gluing vertex algebras: Introduction

 Conformal vertex algebra extensions as in the first part of the theorem have previously been constructed for certain affine Lie algebra \cite{FS, Zh} and Virasoro \cite{FZ} vertex operator algebras.
 Also, a closely-related construction due to Huang and Kong \cite{HK, Ko}, starting from braid-equivalent modular tensor categories of representations for vertex operator algebras, yields a conformal full field algebra in the sense of \cite{HK}.
 In fact, \cite{Ko} shows that if $\cU$ and $\cW$ are braid-equivalent tensor categories of representations for strongly rational vertex operator algebras $\mU$ and $\mW$, respectively, then conformal full field algebra extensions of $\mU\otimes\mW$ with nondegenerate invariant bilinear form are equivalent to commutative Frobenius algebras in $\cU\fus\cW^{\rev}$ with trivial twist.

 The second part of Main Theorem \ref{mthm:voa} (in the case that $\aA$ is $\mathbb{Z}$-graded) has been stated in \cite[Theorem 3.3]{lin} under the assumption that $\mU$ and $\mW$ are strongly rational vertex operator algebras (in particular $I$ is finite in this setting).
 The proof in \cite{lin} uses semisimplicity of the category $\repA$ of left $\aA$-modules in $\cC$, citing \cite{KO} for this result.
 However, \cite[Theorem 3.3]{KO} assumes additionally that $\dim_\cC \aA\neq 0$ to prove this semisimplicity, whereas even a modular tensor category can have objects with dimension zero.
-Relaxing the condition $\dim_\cC\, \aA \neq 0$ is the work of our Key Lemma \ref{lem:introkey}, so we have in particular filled a gap in \cite{lin}; moreover, we recover the semisimplicity of the category of $\aA$-modules as a consequence, as we now discuss.
+Relaxing the condition $\dim_\cC\aA \neq 0$ is the work of our Key Lemma \ref{lem:introkey}, so we have in particular filled a gap in \cite{lin}; moreover, we recover the semisimplicity of the category of $\aA$-modules as a consequence, as we now discuss.

-A \voa{} is strongly rational (in the sense of \cite{CGan}) if it is simple, self-contragredient, CFT-type, $C_2$-cofinite, and rational; for such a \voa{}, the full category of grading-restricted, generalized modules is a (semisimple) modular tensor category \cite{Hu4}.
+A \voa{} is strongly rational (using terminology from \cite{CGan}) if it is simple, self-contragredient, CFT-type, $C_2$-cofinite, and rational; for such a \voa{}, the full category of grading-restricted generalized modules is a (semisimple) modular tensor category \cite{Hu4}.
 Let $\aV$ be a strongly rational \voa{} and $\aA$ a simple CFT-type \voa{} extension of $\aV$; then $\aA$ is believed to have a modular tensor category of grading-restricted, generalized modules as well.
 This indeed follows from Lemma 1.20, Theorem 3.3, and Theorem 4.5 of \cite{KO} as well as \cite[Theorem 3.5]{HKL} (see also \cite[Corollary 3.30]{DMNO}) provided the dimension of $\aA$ as a $\aV$-module is non-zero.
 Moreover, our previous work \cite[Theorem 3.65]{CKM} shows that this modular tensor category structure is the natural one for module categories of a \voa{}.